Beef flank stew (牛腩) with Asian spices and soy sauce, my memory of the hawker stall on the ‘Poetry Book Road’ ( FODMAP friendly)

 Recipe is as follows:

-- In a hot pan, add cooking oil, brown the beef flank; add all other ingredients except the carrot; bring to boil; then simmer at low heat for 40 minutes with a lid on; check the beef, it should be just getting slightly tender;
+- In a pot sufficient to hold all the beef, add all ingredients except for the corn flour mixture; bring to boil; simmer at low heat for 2 hour with a lid on; check the beef, it should be tender and juicy.